 B.B.
 King was inducted into the Blues Hall of Fame in 1980 and into the Rock and Roll Hall of Fame in 1987.
 That year he also received a Grammy Lifetime Achievement Award.
 He tempered his studio activities somewhat in the ‘80s but was still highly visible.
 He appeared on numerous television shows and performed almost 300 nights a year through the decade.

 He reached a new generation when he collaborated with U2 on their album Rattle and Hum in 1987.
 In 1993 he returned to form with the duet album Blues Summit featuring friends and guests like John Lee Hooker, Etta James and Fulson.
 In 2000 he teamed up with guitarist Eric Clapton and recorded Riding with the King, which is his most commercially successful album ever.
+He kept performing around 100 shows a year even in his older age.
+BB King passed away in 2015.

 "Blues is life"